AdobeDocs/journey-optimizer.en/help/using/building-journeys/journey-properties.md

 >[!CONTEXTUALHELP]
 >id="ajo_journey_properties_entrance"
 >title="Allow re-entrance"
 >abstract="By default, new journeys allow re-entrance.
-You can uncheck the **Allow re-entrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop."
+You can uncheck the **Allow re-entrance** option for example if you want to offer a one-time gift when a person enters a shop."
 >additional-url="https://experienceleague.adobe.com/en/docs/journey-optimizer/using/orchestrate-journeys/manage-journey/entry-management" text="Profile entrance management"

 By default, new journeys allow re-entrance.
 You can uncheck the **Allow re-entrance** option for "one shot" journeys, for example if you want to offer a one-time gift when a person enters a shop.